Superrehtard/old_diaspora_wiki/Community-supported-pods.md

 Here's a list of pods (seed hosters) run by the Diaspora community members.
+Remember, when you join one, you always log in there, but can follow friends on *all* of them.
+Now *that's* freedom!

 ###There are still security vulnerabilities in the current release of Diaspora, so please consider ALL information (including username and email) you post to the seeds on these pods as completely public.